Pretty Persistent IDentifiers (PPID)

 Headings in sections

-An article, posted more than 2 years ago filed in html, semantics, semantic, aria, accessibility, basics & xhtml.
+An article, posted almost 3 years ago filed in html, semantics, semantic, aria, accessibility, basics & xhtml.

 Some observations on headings in sections elements in HTML.